In this Article:

 Caliber Variety.
-Want a 9mm upper to go with your pistol?
+Want a 9mm upper or a 9mm lower to go with your pistol?
 There are dozens available.
 How about the new (as of this writing), popular straight-wall hunting cartridge, the Winchester .350 Legend?
 Sure.
 Just a few clicks on a website and one will be sent to your home.
 Want something that will lay the grass flat for yards in front of the muzzle when you shoot?
 Order an upper in .50 Beowulf or .450 Bushmaster.
 Want to hunt coyotes with an occasional black bear thrown in?
 Use your standard .223/5.56 upper for the coyotes and order another one in .308 or stronger for the bruins.

 Parts Availability.
 There are more third-party parts available for the AR than Carter’s has Little Liver Pills.
 (For those of you under 60, that’s a whole lot of parts-those pills were very popular in the 1950s and early ‘60s.
 Ask your grandmother).
 The point is, if you don’t like the sights that came on your rifle (or didn’t come on it), order new ones.
 Want a red dot or scope?
 Easy-peasy.
 Mounts are readily available that allow you to screw on your own scope, or mount a red-dot sight directly on the rail.
 Need a light to go with that scope?
 No problem.
 Attach one to the side rail.
 Bipod?
 No prob.
 Different muzzle brake?
 Order one.
 Fore-end grip?
 How many do you want?
 The point is, there are a whole lot of add-ons available for the AR.